Broken screen help

 Water damage

-Usually starts with spills, rain, condensation, steam, or moisture trapped in a bag, case, or keyboard area.
+Often starts after spills, rain, condensation, steam, or moisture trapped in a case, bag, or keyboard area.

-Often misread as a temporary glitch because liquid-related failure can arrive in stages instead of all at once.
+People often think it is temporary because liquid damage can get worse in stages instead of all at once.

 Heat damage

-Usually starts with direct sun, hot-car exposure, trapped heat, charger hotspots, or sustained heavy thermal load.
+Often starts after direct sun, a hot car, trapped heat, charger hotspots, or heavy sustained heat.

 MacBook screen pressure damage

-Use this when the device is a MacBook and the likely trigger is bag pressure, a closed lid on an object, or another pressure event that bruised the panel.
+Use this if your MacBook screen changed after bag pressure, a closed lid on an object, bending, or another pressure event.

 iPad screen pressure damage